vsanna/baricc/REAEDME.md

 - witch
 - escape in string
 - #include
-    - this compiler doesn't support #include directly, but you can use #include.
+    - you can write #include, but this compiler just ignores all macro statement.
-    - this compiler just ignores #include statements and rely on other linkers/copmilers.
+- nested type

-- [ ] nested type
+- typedef struct A A;
-- [ ] typedef struct A A;
+- ternary operator

-- [ ] ternary operator
+## not supported features
 - [ ] static
 - [ ] ++, -- のptr対応
 - [ ] rest parameters
 - [ ] macro